lorenzosinisi/retex/README.md

 **Work in progress Rete Algorithm implementation in Elixir**

-Rete is a complex stateful algorithm, this is an attemp of reproducing it with a functional immutable language such as Elixir/Erlang.
+Rete is a complex stateful algorithm, this is an attempt of reproducing it with a functional immutable language such as Elixir/Erlang.

 ## Concepts